-• Dimensions of moral education ir educational programmes:
+of Dimensions moral education educational programmes:

-Dualistic role of school in contemporary society - moral and educational perspectives.
+Dualistic role of school in contemporary society moral and educational perspectives.

 Legal and pedagogical perspectives of the demand for moral education in state schools.

 Minimum and maximum concepts of moral education (between preventive discipline and a responsible synthesis of ethical and informational dimensions of knowledge).